aws/copilot-cli/site/content/docs/include/network.en.md

 ```

 <span class="parent-field">network.vpc.placement.subnets</span><a id="network-vpc-placement-subnets-from-tags" href="#network-vpc-placement-subnets-from-tags" class="field">`from_tags`</a> <span class="type">Map of String and String or Array of Strings</span>
-Filter subnets based on their tag set and return an array of subnet IDs, where Copilot launches ECS tasks.
+Tag sets by which to filter subnets where Copilot should launch ECS tasks.

 <span class="parent-field">network.vpc.</span><a id="network-vpc-security-groups" href="#network-vpc-security-groups" class="field">`security_groups`</a> <span class="type">Array of Strings or Map</span>
 Additional security group IDs associated with your tasks.